eMedicine Specialties > Urology > Common Problems of the Testicle

 Sclerotherapy

 Sclerotherapy is performed on an outpatient basis after the potential complications are discussed.
-The administration of anesthesia is provided locally, although the timing may vary according to surgeon preference.
-Some have reported administration at the puncture site prior to initiating the procedure, while others instill the anesthetic during the instillation of the sclerosant, after aspiration has occurred.
+Local anesthesia is used, although the timing may vary according to surgeon preference.
+Some have reported administration at the puncture site prior to initiating the procedure, while others instill the anesthetic during the instillation of the sclerosant, after aspiration has been performed.

 Intraoperative Details